ucfnate/Overshare/README.md

 ## Features

-- 🎨 **Personalized Questions** - AI generates questions based on your group's survey responses
+- 🎨 **Personalized Questions** - Smart questions based on your group's survey responses
 - 👥 **Real-time Multiplayer** - Share session codes and play together on any device
 - 📱 **Mobile-First** - Designed for phones, perfect for restaurants and social settings
 - 🔗 **Relationship-Aware** - Questions adapt based on how players know each other
 - ⚡ **Instant Setup** - No accounts needed, just names and session codes
+- 🎯 **5 Question Categories** - Icebreakers, Deep Dive, Creative, Spicy, Goals & Growth

 ## Tech Stack